-When multiple charges and/or parties are involved, including charges by and against individuals with different statuses (e.g. faculty and student), the Title IX Coordinator, in consultation with the HSDB Chair, will determine the appropriate procedures to be used, including varying from these procedures as may be necessary.
-Normally, multiple contemporaneous charges against the same Respondent, even when brought by multiple Complainants, will be investigated by a single

-Investigator(s).
-The Title IX Coordinator may determine that cases where the allegations arise out the same set of facts should be consolidated for purpose of the investigation and/or adjudication.
-Instances where consolidation of complaints may occur include but are not limited to cross-complaints filed by the parties against each other, multiple complaints by a single Complainant against a Respondent, or multiple complaints by a single Complainant against multiple Respondents.
+When multiple charges and/or parties are involved, including charges by and against individuals with different statuses (e.g. faculty and student), the Title IX Coordinator, in consultation with the HSMB Chair, will determine the appropriate procedures to be used, including varying from these procedures as may be necessary.
+Normally, multiple contemporaneous charges against the same Respondent, even when brought by multiple Complainants, will be investigated by a single Investigator(s).
+Absent the consent of the Respondent, the Title IX Coordinator will convene separate Review Panels to hear complaints by different Complainants against the same Respondent.
+Otherwise, the Title IX Coordinator may determine that cases where the allegations arise out the same set of facts should be consolidated for purpose of the investigation and/or adjudication.
+Instances where consolidation of complaints may occur include but are not limited to cross-complaints filed by the parties against each other, multiple complainant against multiple Respondents.